nashville-software-school/aws-deployment-instructions/README.md

 logs, go to the Elastic Beanstalk console.
 Select Environments on the left navigation menu.
 Select your environment.
 In the navigation pane, choose **Request Logs**.
 When Elastic Beanstalk finishes processing the logs, choose **Download**.

-## Deploying Your Django and React Application on AWS Elastic Beanstalk
+## Deploying Your React and Django Applications with AWS Elastic Beanstalk

 ## Deploying Your React Application on AWS Amplify